 Mermaid Beach Bowls Club

 Leave your heels at home and get ready to kick off those pluggas, it’s time to hit Mermaid Bowls’ pristine greens with nothing but your bare feet and a beer.
-Found right in the heart of the Coast, Mermaid Beach Bowls Club offers you three of the best greens on the Gold Coast making it the perfect spot to take your pals on a Sunday arvo.
-The best thing is it’s free from 12pm until 6pm every Sunday.
-Continue your Sunday session at everyone’s fave Apres Surf once you’re done.
+Found right in the heart of the Coast, Mermaid Beach Bowls Club offers you three of the best greens on the Gold Coast making it the perfect spot to take your pals of an arvo.
+It’s $5 per person every single day (pending availability).
+Finish your session at everyone’s fave local spot Apres Surf once you’re done.